Explicit versions of the local duality theorem in $\mathbb{C}^n$: The Grothendieck pairing

 As the local cohomology modules $H^k_J(G)$ only depend on the radical of $J$, see \cite{24Loc}*{Proposition~7.3 and Theorem~7.8}, if $Z \subseteq (\Cn,0)$ is a germ of an analytic subvariety of $\Cn$, and $J \subseteq \Ok$ is an ideal such that $Z = Z(J)$, then we write the corresponding local cohomology as

 If $\supp G \subseteq Z$, then for $t \gg 1$, $J^t \subseteq \ann G$, so $H^0_Z(G) \cong G$.
 If $Z$ has codimension $p$, and $\supp G_{(p)} \subseteq Z$, then then $H^0_Z(G) = G_{(p)}$.

 Inspired by Serre's duality theorem for smooth projective varieties, Grothendieck obtained the following local duality theorem, formulated in terms of local cohomology, \cite{HLocal}*{Theorem~6.3}.
-Note that in comparison to Theorem~\ref{thm:local-duality-general} (and Theorem~\ref{thm:local-duality} and Theorem~\ref{thm:local-duality-surjective}), we allow local cohomology with support in more general varieties than just $Z = \{ 0 \}$, but on the other hand, we only consider the ring $R = \Ok$, and only the case $i = 0$.
+To compare this result with Theorem~\ref{thm:local-duality-general}, Theorem~\ref{thm:local-duality} and Theorem~\ref{thm:local-duality-surjective}), in these theorems we allow local cohomology with support in more general varieties than just $Z = \{ 0 \}$, but on the other hand, we only consider the ring $R = \Ok$, and only the case $i = 0$.

-\begin{thm} Let $R$ be a Gorenstein ring, $G$ a finitely generated $R$-module, and $\mathfrak{m}$ be the maximal ideal in $R$.
+\begin{thm} Let $R$ be a Gorenstein local ring, $G$ a finitely generated $R$-module, and $\mathfrak{m}$ the maximal ideal in $R$.
 Then there is a natural pairing

 inducing isomorphisms

 where $^\wedge$ denotes completion with respect to the $\mathfrak{m}$-adic topology. \end{thm}